 Before researchers can test drugs or other therapies intended to treat or cure Parkinson’s disease on people, they must first be sure the medication or treatment is both safe and effective.
 To do that, they need models of the disease.

 At McGill University, Dr. Philippe Huot, a neurologist and an assistant professor, is developing one such experimental model.
-He’s using it to study the behavior of a protein called alpha-synuclein, which researchers have identified as a key player in Parkinson’s disease.
+He’s using it to study the behaviour of a protein called alpha synuclein, which researchers have identified as a key player in Parkinson’s disease.